daver1958/CursorFocus/README.md

 A lightweight tool that maintains a focused view of your project structure and environment.
 CursorFocus automatically tracks your project files, functions, and environment variables, updating every 60 seconds to keep you informed of changes.

+Check out our [SHOWCASE.md](SHOWCASE.md) for detailed examples and real-world use cases!

 ## Features

 - 🔄 Real-time project structure tracking